ACH trace numbers: How to track ACH payments

 ACH transfers are generally best for recurring payments and day-to-day business use, while wire transfers are reserved for high-value or time-sensitive transactions.

-An ACH trace number is a 15-digit code assigned by the originating financial institution to help track an electronic transaction within the ACH network.
-These identifiers aren’t globally unique, since each bank generates its own sequences.
+An ACH trace number is a 15-digit code assigned by the originating depository financial institution (ODFI) to track an electronic payment through the ACH network.
+It's the primary tool banks use to locate missing, delayed, or disputed transactions like payroll or vendor payments.

 ACH trace numbers allow banks to trace transactions throughout the ACH network.
 When payment issues arise, such as delays, rejections, or disputes, they serve as the key reference point for investigation and resolution.